 The Associate in Applied Science Degree program is ideal for students who are interested in acquiring basic design skills for an entry-level position in the graphic design industry, or are undecided on pursuing a Bachelor of Fine Arts Degree (BFA).
-The AAS curriculum focuses on design basics, color theory, and drawing and painting, while the core curriculum explores the theories of conceptual problem solving, along with the fundamentals of graphic design, typography, visual communication and interactive/web design.
+The AAS curriculum focuses on design basics, color theory, and drawing and painting, while the core curriculum explores the theories of conceptual problem solving, along with the fundamentals of graphic design, typography, visual communication and interactive/ web design.
 Through a series of professionally based projects, students will develop a resume and compile a portfolio of work in preparation for a required internship in their sophomore year of study.
 Students will also explore interactive and web design and have a choice of multiple art electives including, but not limited to, photography, painting and printmaking.

 The Graphic Design program has both a dedicated and a shared studio with wireless capabilities.
-Both studios include state-of-the-art iMac Apple computers, drawing tables, work and project critique areas.
-Students have access to a classroom reference library and additional equipment such as flatbed scanners, Intous Graphics Pen Tablet, laser, inkjet and large-format printers.
-Computer software includes Adobe Photoshop, Illustrator, InDesign, Dreamweaver, Flash, Fontographer, and Acrobat Professional.
+All studios feature Apple computers with wide-screen displays, individual drawing tables, and designated work and project critique areas.
+Students have access to industry-standard equipment such as flatbed scanners, and laser, inkjet and large-format printers.
+Computer software includes Adobe Creative Cloud, FontLab Fontographer, and Microsoft Office 365.